bensethbell/draft_lessons/ab-testing/individual.md

    and the non-signed-in users is statistically different.
 Explain how you arrive at your conclusion.

-   The Welch t-test assume the two populations the samples are drawn have different variances.
-Refer to the ``why_welch_t.pdf`` in ``readings`` if you are curious as to why Welch t-test.
+   The Welch t-test assumes the two populations in which the samples are drawn from have different variances.

    ```python
    scipy.stats.ttest_ind(a, b, equal_var=False)